 Table Contents

-Langley AFB court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys who represent service members stationed in Langley AFB facing felony-level military offenses.
-The firm focuses exclusively on defending court-martial charges, providing representation in cases that involve complex allegations and significant legal exposure.
-Their practice includes worldwide court-martial representation, drawing on extensive experience handling cases across all service branches, including the Air Force, Army, Navy, Marine Corps, and Coast Guard.
+Langley AFB court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys who represent service members stationed at Langley Air Force Base facing felony-level military offenses.
+The firm focuses exclusively on defending court-martial charges, providing representation in complex cases that involve serious allegations and significant legal exposure under the Uniform Code of Military Justice (UCMJ).
+Their practice includes worldwide court-martial representation and extensive experience handling cases across all service branches, including the Air Force, Army, Navy, Marine Corps, and Coast Guard.

 The court-martial environment at Langley AFB reflects the structure and procedures of the broader military justice system, where serious misconduct allegations are handled through formal judicial processes.
-Charges such as Article 120 sexual assault, violent offenses, property crimes, and conduct involving misuse of authority are frequently addressed at trial-level proceedings.
-Courts-martial are command-controlled felony prosecutions that can escalate quickly from investigation to preferral, creating substantial risk for service members under scrutiny.
-These proceedings carry consequences that may affect liberty, rank, access to benefits, and long-term military careers, underscoring the importance of informed legal guidance.
+Charges such as Article 120 sexual assault, violent offenses, property crimes, fraud investigations, and misconduct involving misuse of authority are frequently addressed in trial-level proceedings.
+Courts-martial are command-controlled felony prosecutions that can escalate rapidly from investigation to preferral of charges.
+The consequences of conviction can include confinement, reduction in rank, forfeiture of pay, punitive discharge, loss of benefits, and long-term damage to a military career.

 Langley AFB court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense lawyers providing representation to service members stationed in Langley AFB facing court-martial charges, felony-level military offenses, and Article 120 sexual assault allegations, and Gonzalez & Waddington handle court-martial cases worldwide through a practice focused solely on court-martial defense, reachable at 1-800-921-8607.